Freedoms Forfeited

 Gettysburg

 After lunch in Philly, we headed southwest to Gettysburg, PA.
-To be honest, I wasn’t all that excited to be going to a Civil War Military Park, after all we have one in Vicksburg, MS that I have been too several times.
+To be honest, I wasn’t all that excited to be going to a Civil War Military Park, after all we have one in Vicksburg, MS that I have been to several times.
 But this was the place that our son was most excited to visit.
 So, we went!
 Gettysburg is a quaint little country town of about 8,000 residents.
 It felt really good to get out of the big cities and all the restrictions and back and in a more gun friendly environment.
 After checking into our hotel, we went to grab dinner.
 We wound up choosing the Dobbin House Tavern.
 Our son was not happy about this, because he wanted to head directly to the cemetery to see where Abraham Lincoln delivered the Gettysburg Address.
 He was even more depressed when he found out there was about an hour and half wait to get a table.
-Fortunately, unbeknownst to us at the time, The Dobbin House is directly across the street from the Cemetery!
+Fortunately, unbeknownst to us at the time, the Dobbin House is directly across the street from the Cemetery!
 So, all four of us took a short stroll across the street to the site of Abe Lincoln’s Gettysburg address while we waited for our table.
 Walking around the cemetery was really not that exciting for me, but as we walked up to the Lincoln Memorial, I took a few minutes to read the Gettysburg Address scrolled out before me.

 Four score and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.